lookinginstereo/ScalaREST/README.md

-Three different implementations of a REST interface for a backbone.js TODO MVC app
+Three different implementations of a simple, imaginary Cookie rest interface

+ - Add a cookie: *POST* /rest/cookie
+ - Get the all the cookies: *GET* /rest/cookie
+ - Get a cookie by id: *GET* /rest/cookie/:id
+ - Remove cookie: *DELETE* /rest/cookie/:id